saratinoco98/coffee-machine/README.md

 report: View current resource levels
 off: Turn off the machine

-💻 Code Structure
-Main Components:

-Resource Management

-pythonCopydef is_resource_sufficient(order_ingredients):
-    """Returns True when order can be made, False if ingredients are insufficient."""

-Payment Processing

-pythonCopydef process_coins():
-    """Returns the total calculated from coins inserted."""

-Transaction Handling

-pythonCopydef is_transaction_successful(money_received, drink_cost):
-    """Return True when the payment is accepted, or False if money is insufficient."""

-Drink Preparation

-pythonCopydef make_coffee(drink_name, order_ingredients):
-    """Deduct the required ingredients from the resources."""
 🎯 How It Works

 User selects a drink or enters a command
 Program checks resource availability

 If resources are sufficient:

 User is prompted to insert coins